Model Predictive Control with Environment Adaptation for Legged Locomotion: Locomotion-Enhancing Features

 As an alternative approach, we consider the volume of the \textit{manipulability ellipsoid} $\left( \vect{v} (\mx{J}\mx{J}^\top)^{-1}\vect{v}=1 \right)$ \cite{sciavicco00} as a metric to evaluate mobility.
 A change in the volume of the manipulability ellipsoid with different leg configurations is visualized in Fig. \ref{fig:3Dellipsoids} (left).

 Inspecting Fig. \ref{fig:3Dellipsoids} (top right), it can be seen that the maximum volume $V$ is in the vicinity of the most extended leg configuration because the mobility becomes very big in the $X$ and $Y$ direction, even if it is still very limited in the $Z$ direction.
 However, because it is desirable to achieve a good mobility in all the directions of the leg configuration, a better metric to do so is the one that accounts for the \textit{isotropy} of the manipulability ellipsoid.
-A measure of the isotropy of an ellipsoid can be expressed as the inverse of its \textit{eccentricity}.
+A measure of the isotropy of an ellipsoid can be expressed as the inverse of its \textit{eccentricity} $E$.
 Hence, a new manipulability index that we call \textit{mobility factor} \eqref{eq:mobility_factor} can be defined in terms of both the eccentricity and the volume of manipulability ellipsoid.
 Again from Fig. \ref{fig:3Dellipsoids}, it can be visualized that to keep a good mobility (left plot) in all directions, the volume (top right plot) should be maximized while the eccentricity (bottom right plot) as small as possible.
-Defining a foot Jacobian $\mx{J}(\vect{q}) \in \Rnum^{3\times3}$ computed at a particular joint configuration $\vect{q}$, the volume $V$ of a manipulability ellipsoid is evaluated as the product of the eigenvalues of $\left(\mx{J}(\vect{q})\mx{J}(\vect{q})^\top\right)^{-1}$ while the eccentricity is the ratio between its maximum and minimum eigenvalue \cite{focchi17iros}.
+Defining a foot Jacobian $\mx{J}(\vect{q}) \in \Rnum^{3\times3}$ computed at a particular joint configuration $\vect{q}$, the volume $V$ of a manipulability ellipsoid is evaluated as a product of the eigenvalues of $\left(\mx{J}(\vect{q})\mx{J}(\vect{q})^\top\right)^{-1}$ while the eccentricity is the ratio between its maximum and minimum eigenvalue \cite{focchi17iros}.
 First, the volume and eccentricity of manipulability ellipsoid are normalized by their ranges $\bar{V}$ and $\bar{E}$.
 Then we define the mobility factor as:

-The minus sign in \eqref{eq:mobility_factor} represents conflicting contributions of the $V$ and $E$ in the definition of the mobility factor.
+The minus sign in \eqref{eq:mobility_factor} represents conflicting contributions of the $V$ and $E$ in the definition of the mobility factor (i.e. the goal is to achieve high volume and low eccentricity).
 Parameters $\beta$ and $\gamma$ are introduced to find a best trade-off between volume and eccentricity while deciding a mobility factor.